 Yes.
 Invited guests – those who have been specifically invited by students, faculty, or staff – must be vaccinated and boosted and must be masked just like campus community members (see our notice about “Limited Residence Hall/Campus Visitation” above).

 All visits to campus by prospective students and their family members must be scheduled and approved through the admission office.
 While guests of the Office of Admission will not be required to provide proof of vaccination, prospective students and families must complete a health screening pre-arrival that includes a symptom screening and e-signing an acknowledgement of the Culture of Care.
 While on campus, they must wear a mask at all times when indoors, maintain physical distance at all times, and wear a mask in outdoor settings where physical distance cannot be easily maintained (e.g. crowded settings), especially when traversing busy sidewalks or in large crowds.
 Admission staff members may choose to conduct an in-person interview with visiting families unmasked and maintaining appropriate physical distance on the front porch of Main.

-Admission guests will routinely enter into the interior of the following buildings: a) Wyndham Robertson Library b) Visual Arts Center, including Museum c) Moody Student Center d) Dana Science Center, including second floor labs e) Career Center f) Main building [administrative offices; Green Drawing Room] g) Tayloe h) Theatre i) Turner.
+Admission guests will routinely enter the interior of the following buildings: a) Wyndham Robertson Library b) Richard Wetherill Visual Arts Center, including the Eleanor D. Wilson Museum c) Moody Student Center d) Dana Science Center, including second floor labs e) Career Center f) Main building [administrative offices; Green Drawing Room] g) Tayloe Gymnasium h) Hollins Theatre i) Turner Hall.
 Other campus buildings may be entered on occasion depending on the needs of the visiting student.
 Admission guests will not be permitted to attend a class or stay overnight in a residence hall.
 Access to the interior of residence halls will be granted during university breaks only.